better/jsonschema2db/README.md

 Example
 ---

-TO DO
+TO DO – see [test.py](https://github.com/better/jsonschema2db/blob/master/test/test.py) for now.

-Misc
+Other
 ---

+* The code is tested with a full integration test running a Postgres server inside Docker.
-Pull requests are very welcome.
-This repo uses the [MIT license](https://github.com/better/jsonschema2db/blob/master/LICENSE).
+* Pull requests are very welcome.
+* This repo uses the [MIT license](https://github.com/better/jsonschema2db/blob/master/LICENSE).